-Tariffs are collected by the Ministry of Customs and Trade pursuant to Decree Law No. 640 (dated 3 June 2011) concerning the organisations and functions of the Ministry of Customs and Trade.
-The Port Service Fee to be collected from the both foreign and Turkish flagged ships are determined in accordance with article 26 of Law No. 5174 through the Turkish Chamber of Shipping (see www.denizticaretodasi.org.tr/ en-en/pages/tariff.aspx).
+Tariffs are collected by the Ministry of Customs and Trade pursuant to Decree-Law No. 640 (dated 3 June 2011) concerning the organisations and functions of the Ministry of Customs and Trade.
+The Port Service Fee to be collected from the both foreign and Turkish flagged ships are determined in accordance with article 26 of Law No. 5,174 through the Turkish Chamber of Shipping.

-- 11 Does the state have any public service obligations in relation to port access or services?
-Can it satisfy these obligations through a contract with a private party? - No.
+11 Does the state have any public service obligations in relation to port access or services?
+Can it satisfy these obligations through a contract with a private party?

+No.